linz/basemaps/docs/api/empty-tiles.md

 Pros:

 - ✔️ Supported in ArcGIS Pro and QGIS
-- ✔️ Supported by ArcGIS Online, Leaflet, OpenLayers
+- ✔️ Supported by ArcGIS Online, Leaflet, and OpenLayers
-- ✔️ Supported by HTTP RFC "May return 0 byte 200"
+- ✔️ Supported by [HTTP RFC](https://www.rfc-editor.org/rfc/rfc9110.html#name-200-ok), which allows 0 byte `200 Ok` responses as long as the message framing indicates this (via `Content-length=0` response header
 - ✔️ Recommended option from OGC Tile API

 Cons: